 Parents who are working or in school full-time may be eligible for assistance to provide supervision primarily during after-school hours and/or during school breaks.

-Mentor Family Behavioral Services offers training classes for parents to learn techniques for developing and implementing positive behavior strategies.
-Classes are held at WRC and participation is required for families seeking further behavior services.
+These classes are for parents and caregivers to learn techniques for developing and implementing positive behavior strategies.
+Classes may be offered at WRC.

-Behavior intervention services are provided by specialists who offer training and instruction to assist families, clients, and caregivers in developing positive strategies and techniques to manage behaviors.
-Parent/caregiver participation is required!
+Services are provided by specialists who offer training and instruction to assist families, individuals, and caregivers in developing positive strategies and techniques to manage behaviors.
+For those families with private insurance and Medi-Cal Managed Care, funding of behavior services will be based on current state/federal laws and regulations (see service coordinator for further funding details).
+Parent/caregiver participation is required.

 Behavior Intervention Co-Pay, Co-Insurance, and Deductibles